smastelini/smastelini.github.io/content/posts/unespecified-features.md

 3. **New categorical value:**
     - If this feature is used in a split, we add a new branch for the new value;
     - Otherwise, we update the split statistics of the leaves.

 ## 2. Hoeffding Adaptive Tree regressor, previously known as my nemesis

 When I started collaborating in skmultiflow, I was pretty new to online ML and HTs.
 By then, I soon discovered something that has haunted me for a long time: the Hoeffding Adaptive Tree regressor.

 Let's not rush things so you can understand my point.
-HAT is a wonder proposed for classification proposed by [Bifet and Gavalda](https://link.springer.com/chapter/10.1007/978-3-642-03915-7_22) quite some time ago.
+HAT is a wonder proposed for classification by [Bifet and Gavalda](https://link.springer.com/chapter/10.1007/978-3-642-03915-7_22) quite some time ago.
 It shares the basic HT framework with plenty of trees, but some essential differences exist.
 These differences allow HAT to leverage the best from HTs and tackle their primary weakness: the inability to deal with non-stationary distributions.

 And there are even some unspecified extra features I have mentioned before and are better discussed in the paper by Manapragada et al.